 Regina is a contributor for Assisted Living Directory

 October marks National Cyber Security Awareness Month and there's a good reason to make sure that everyone in your family is being kept secure while surfing the Internet; especially for those grandparents who are navigating on the Internet for the first time.

-Don’t look surprised; the latest Pew Research poll discovered that 43% of those 65 and older are now online and are using social media to keep up with the kids, grandkids, and even great grandkids; this is a huge growth in usage compared to the 13% that were using it in 2009.
+Don't look surprised; the latest Pew Research poll discovered that 43% of those 65 and older are now online and are using Research and Seniors using social mediasocial media to keep up with the kids, grandkids, and even great grandkids; this is a huge growth in usage compared to the 13% that were using it in 2009.
 For those baby boomers aged 50-64, their usage is now 60%, compared to the 7% that had been online and using social media in 2005.

 It means that many baby boomers and seniors are using the Internet and using social media, including your parents or grandparents.
 If you're a regular user of a computer and the Internet, you know that there are dangers out there, some that you may have encountered yourself when you first got online and those same dangers exist for those who are older and traversing the Internet for the first time, too.

 This year marks the tenth anniversary of National Cyber Security Awareness Month and the entire month of October is devoted to helping the general public stay safe and secure when online; the continuing rise of technology within our daily lives has brought up many an issue when it comes to making sure that your personal and professional information isn't floating about for anyone else to see.
 Social media networks, such as Facebook, Twitter, and Pinterest, are set up so that you are able to share information with family and friends, but this allowance can sometimes enter into the "too much information" phase, where everything about the last two seconds of your life is broadcasted for all to see.